MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/t-sql.md

 ## From T-SQL to Kusto query language

-Azure Data Explorer supports translating T-SQL queries to Kusto query language (KQL).
+Kusto supports translating T-SQL queries to Kusto query language (KQL).
 This translation can help people familiar with SQL to better understand KQL.
 To get back the equivalent KQL from some T-SQL `select` statement, add `explain` before the query.